My parents are narcissistic which has created a lot of problems amongst us as a family.

 Wa Alaikum salaam wa Rahmatullahi wa Barakatuh,

 This is something that you and your siblings can unite on.
-So, it’s not that your parents come to find a way to single out the weakest person who is more likely to engage with them and succumb to their narcissistic traits and will lead to that particular child becoming the most easily targeted.
+So, it’s not that your parents come to find a way to single out the weakest person.
+The person who is more likely to engage with them and succumb to their narcissistic traits.
+And will lead to that particular child becoming the most easily targeted.

 Check out this counseling video

-Furthermore, take care of yourselves and make sure to also spend time with others also.
-Do not fall into the trap of feeling less than worthy as a result of their narcissistic behavior towards you.
-Do things that you enjoy and make you feel good about yourself too.
-Again, this way your own psychological wellbeing will be boosted and you will be in a better position to face any negative comments you might face from them more successfully and will feel more confident in yourselves.
+Again, this way your own psychological wellbeing will be boosted.
+And you will be in a better position to face any negative comments you might face from them more successfully and will feel more confident in yourselves.

 May Allah guide your parents on the straight path and make them the coolness of your eyes and you of theirs.